 Within a few seconds, those tiny bubbles which are filled with oxygen will gradually fill up the tank.
-The bubbles produced by the air stone do not only fill the tank with oxygen, but it also helps circulate the water.
+The bubbles produced by the air stone do not only fill the tank with oxygen but it also helps circulate the water.

 When the bubbles rise towards the surface, the water near the substrate is lifted to the top.
 As this process keeps on repeating, the water in the tank is efficiently circulated.

 You can tell that the water in your tank is not being circulated as it should just by looking at its surface.
-If you notice that the surface of the water in your fish tank is still or undisturbed, you can be sure that the water is not being circulated enough.
+If you notice that the surface of the water in your

-Helps in gas exchange.
+Helps in Gas Exchange.

 Let’s say that the water circulation in an aquarium is just like a soft cool breeze in a small stuffy room.
 When the water on the tank is circulated well, the dissolved gases are exchanged rapidly.
 For instance, the water, along with the dissolved gases at the bottom of the tank remains the same when there is no water movement.

 However, when there is enough water circulation, they get the required amount of physical activity needed for their growth and to develop their muscles.
-The water circulation offers a bit of resistance and this can be really beneficial for the fishes.
+The water circulation offers a bit of resistance and this can be really beneficial for the fish.